Astra726/WJnote/my-project/docs/section2/topic3.md

 `git pull`

 ## Enable GitHub Pages for Hosting MkDocs
-You can also host your MkDocs site directly on GitHub Pages:

 After pushing your MkDocs project to GitHub, install the MkDocs GitHub Pages plugin:

 `pip install mkdocs-material mkdocs-git-revision-date-localized-plugin`

-Add this to your mkdocs.yml file:
+Add this to your *mkdocs.yml* file:
 ```
 plugins:
   - search